This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 It should come as no surprise to anyone that a dog might eat a cigarette butt — or some other kind of tobacco product.

 Dogs might find them appealing — because many tobacco products smell like food:

 - Cigarettes have flavors such as mint, for example.

 - Chewing tobaccos come in wintergreen, peach, apple and butternut flavors

 - Nicotine gums are commonly mint or orange flavored.

-While our human bodies over time can build up a tolerance to the addictive nature of nicotine, dogs don’t have that ability.
-Even if a dog eats as few as one or two cigarette butts, it can kill them.
+While our human bodies over time can build up a tolerance to the toxic nature of nicotine, dogs don’t have that ability.
+Even if a dog eats only 1 or 2 cigarette butts, it can kill them.

 I have heard some people claim that cigarette butts are not harmful to dogs, but I’ve seen nicotine poisoning of a dog firsthand — and it’s not pretty!